 Frequently asked questions

 Once the Accreditation Application is submitted, your school will be entered into the Candidacy Status.
-During this status you will complete the Self-Study, Evaluation Questions, and submit your evidences and artifacts in the school’s shared Google folder.
-Upon completion of these forms and the submission of documents, evidences, and artifacts, your school will be reviewed.
-With a successful evaluation and receipt of accreditation fee payment, your school will be recommended for accreditation to the NAPS Board of Directors at the NAPS Annual Board Meeting.
+During this status, you will complete the Self-Study, Evaluation Questions, and submit your evidences and artifacts in the school’s shared Google folder.
+Upon completion of these forms and the submission of documents, and evidences, your school will be evaluated.
+With a successful evaluation and receipt of accreditation fee payment, your school will be recommended for accreditation to the N.A.P.S.
+Board of Directors at the N.A.P.S.
+Annual Board Meeting.
 The amount of time necessary to complete these steps is related to the human resources at your disposal.

 Application Fee: $250.00 (Due with application) (non-refundable)

 (Due upon receipt of Notification of Recommendation letter)

 Late Fee: $35.00

 (Late payment charge)